Skip to content

 1. In your HubSpot account, navigate to Commerce > Payments.

-2. Click the Disputes tab.
+2. Above the table, click the Disputes tab.

 3. The disputed payments will be displayed.